deni64k/deni64k.github.io/_posts/2019-7-20-meta-serializers-practice.md

 ```

 The thing is a command may or may not contain witnesses.
 If it contains, then there will be
-two byte `00 01` prior the number of transactions.
-Since their number is never zero, and
+two bytes, `00 01`, prior to the number of transactions.
+Since their number is never zero and
-stored as an encoded integer, i.e. zero is a single byte `00`, this can be used as a condition.
+stored as an encoded integer, i.e., zero is a single byte, `00`, this can be used as a condition.
-That is, if you read a zero as a the number of transaction, it means you got the first byte
+That is, if you read a zero as a number of transaction, it means you got the first byte
 of the `00 01`.
 And, importantly, such command contains witnesses.
-Then you skip the rest byte,
+Then you skip the second byte
 and read the actual number of transaction.
 In the code, you can see where boolean `has_witnesses`
 is assigned to `true`.

 (I don't know why they made it complicated, but it's a good example for handling special cases.)

 There below you will find a [specialization](https://github.com/deni64k/btc/blob/master/src/io/ops.hxx#L176)
-for types satisfying `SerDes` concepts, i.e. types containing exposed member variables.
+for types satisfying `SerDes` concepts, i.e., types containing exposed member variables.
 I leave digesting it to the reader as a good exercise in meta-programming.

 ### Actual IO

-You may wonder where are the actual IO operations?
+You may wonder where the actual IO operations are?
 And that is a good question.
-In my implementation there are moved into two classes:
+In my implementation, there are moved into two classes:
 * [`socket_ops`](https://github.com/deni64k/btc/blob/master/src/io/ops.hxx#L199) — implements operations over a file descriptor and throws an exception in case of failure, and
 * [`ostream_ops`](https://github.com/deni64k/btc/blob/master/src/io/ops.hxx#L234) — similarly, implements operations over an instance of `std::ostream`.

 ## Usage

 Let's see how we can use it now.
-First, we need helper functions hiding all the uglyness and complexity:
+First, we need helper functions hiding all the ugliness and complexity:

 ```c++
 template <SerDes T>